Furikuda/bork/docs/quickstart.rst

 Quick Start
 ===========

-This chapter will get you started with Borg and covers various use cases.
+This chapter will get you started with Bork and covers various use cases.

 A step by step example
 ----------------------